 If you have information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.

-This narrative was revised on August 28, 2011 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President, with much research provided by Colerain Township Police Sergeant Angela Meyer (now Retired Lieutenant Meyer).
+© This narrative was revised on August 15, 2016 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President, based on his research and information received from Colerain Township Sergeant Angela Meyer in 2008.
 All rights are reserved to them and the Greater Cincinnati Police Historical Society.